-In April 2015 a modern 4-metre (13 ft) bronze statute of Nike was unveiled, with the sword pointing downwards instead of upwards, after Zeus had been using the previous uplifted sword for lightning-bolt target practice.
+In April 2015 a modern 4-metre (13 ft) bronze statue of Nike was unveiled, with the sword pointing downwards instead of upwards, after Zeus used the previous uplifted sword for lightning-bolt target practice.

-Nike – This very unusual 25 tonne painted steel abstract sculpture was created to honour the steel industry.
-You can find it in Wollongong, however you won’t know that it’s Nike unless someone tells you.
+Nike – This very unusual 25-tonne painted steel abstract sculpture was created to honor the steel industry.
+You can find it in Wollongong, however, you won’t know that it’s Nike unless someone tells you.

 Neptune – Resting on the roof of Neptune House (The old Fish Market) at 1 The Close, Riverside, Newcastle.

-Nike – The Nike (Kougioumtzis) is an abstract sculpture that has been donated to every host city of the Olympics since 1996, so I’m assuming it’s hiding somewhere in Sydney.
+Nike – The Nike (Kougioumtzis) is an abstract sculpture that has been donated to every host city of the Olympics since 1996, so I’m assuming it is hiding somewhere in Sydney.